oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

               $ref: ‘#/components/schemas/ClassLabel’
             type: array
 ```
-The next example shows the `get` operation retrieving an instance of a class by id.
+The next example shows the `get` operation to retrieve an instance of a class by id.
 Note that in this case the response corresponds to a single instance of the class instead of an array of items of the class as was presented in the previous example.

 ```YAML
 /classlabel/{id}: